ToshioCP/Gtk4-tutorial/src/sec17.src.md

   3. User data.
 It is the fourth parameter in the `g_signal_connect` (line 25) that connects the action and the handler.
 - 5: The function `g_application_quit` immediately quits the application.
-- 8-17: `app_activate` is an "activate" signal handler.
+- 8-17: `app_activate` is an "activate" signal handler on the application.
 - 11-13: Creates a GtkApplicationWindow `win`.
 And sets the title and the default size.
 - 15: Sets GtkApplicationWindow to show the menubar.
 - 16: Shows the window.
-- 19-38: `app_startup` is a "startup" signal handler
+- 19-38: `app_startup` is a "startup" signal handler on the application.
 - 23: Creates GSimpleAction `act_quit`.
 It is stateless.
 The first argument of `g_simple_action_new` is a name of the action and the second argument is a parameter.